nchen99/gesture-controlled-drone/README.md

 9. On your Windows PC, go to Advanced network settings -> Change adaptor options and find Your Wifi or Ethernet Apapter.
 10. Right click on Your Wifi or Ethernet Apapter and select Properties.
 11. Select sharing tab, check Allow other network users to connect through this computer’s internet connection, and pick the network name of the USB RNDIS Adapter.
+12. Repeat step 7 if needed.
-12. Login to the board using ssh HwHiAiUser@192.168.1.2 with password Mind@123
+13. Login to the board using ssh HwHiAiUser@192.168.1.2 with password Mind@123
-13. Double check that the board is able to access the internet using commands such as curl google.ca
+14. Double check that the board is able to access the internet using commands such as curl google.ca

 ### To run the integrated project:
-1. Go to directory ~/src/, prepare the presenter server using bash lib/server/run_presenter_server.sh uav_presenter_server.conf
-2. Go to directory  ~/src/pid_controllers/, run python3 run_track.py to start the project
+1. Go to directory  ~/src/pid_controllers/, run python3 run_track.py to start the project